 So, if a resident has a hearing impairment, people tend to give more thought about it.
-Smoke alarms for the deaf apply to everyone if it has both a visual and audible alerting system.
+To be fair, these kind of devices will be useful for everyone if it has both a visual and audible alerting system.
 Pick a device that is suitable for making your home safer in fire hazard situations.

 What is the importance of smoke alarms for the hearing impaired?

 We already know that conventional smoke alarms are not sufficient for the deaf.
 So the importance of extra features for deaf and hard of hearing is massive.

 When a fire breaks out, everyone panics, and out of this situation, many can forget the disability of a person.

 For precaution, this issue should be in mind before installing a smoke alarm.
 Deaf or not, no one can risk injury or death.
 Here are some safety tips that can be useful:

 What should be the qualities of a suitable smoke alarm?